kahopkin/companycommunicatorwiki/Troubleshooting.md

 ## 3. Error when attempting to reuse a Microsoft Azure AD application ID for the bot registration
 ```
 Bot is not valid.
-Errors: MsaAppId is already in use.
+Errors: The Microsoft App ID is already registered to another bot application..
+See https://aka.ms/bot-requirements for detailed requirements.
 ```

 * Creating the resource of type Microsoft.BotService/botServices failed with status "BadRequest"